saipog/Snake-Game-using-AI-in-cpp/README.md

 # Snake-Game-using-AI-in-cpp
-just run the Snake-Game.cpp file in dev c++(or any) compiler and boom there's your o/p
+just run the SnakeGame.cpp file in dev c++(or any) compiler and boom there's your o/p